PandemiaProject/pandemia/README.md

 input data for the **Homogeneous** scenario are found in [Scenarios/Homogeneous/data](Scenarios/Homogeneous/data).
 All input data for the **Heterogeneous** scenario are found in [Scenarios/Heterogeneous/data](Scenarios/Heterogeneous/data).

-The **Global Grid** world factory uses the following grid data, available under a CC BY 4.0 license:
+The **Heterogeneous** world factory uses the following grid data, available under a CC BY 4.0 license:

 Center for International Earth Science Information Network - CIESIN - Columbia University.
 2018.
 Gridded Population of the World, Version 4 (GPWv4): Population Density, Revision 11.
 Palisades,